 - A retrograde urethrogram to confirm diagnosis.

-There are two main types of treatments for urethral stricture: non-surgical and surgical.
+There are two main types of urethral stricture treatment in Ludhiana, Punjab: non-surgical and surgical.

 - Non-surgical: In this case, the doctors widen the urethra with the help of a medical instrument known as a dilator.
 The procedure does not take long and the patient can move out of the hospital the same day.
 The process of dilation involves inserting a small wire into the bladder through the urethra.
 This dilates the entire passage, making way for urine to pass freely.
 However, in the case of acute urethral stricture, the doctors will place a suprapubic catheter to automatically drain out the urine.
 This is important in preventing urinary infections and urinary retention.